davidcalhoun/touche/README.md

 ````

 ## Interacting with the touch events
-The main difference with touch events are the touch event arrays:
+The main difference with touch events are the touch event arrays, which Touché gladly simulates for you:

     1 touchstart has e.touches
     1 touchmove has e.touches and e.changedTouches
     1 touchend has e.changedTouches

 Because a mouse cursor is representative of just one finger, these simulated arrays will only contain one element (i.e. e.touches[0]) corresponding to one touch.